top of page

 Coral Out-planting Initiative, Roatan

 The coral out-planting initiative led by BICA in Roatan responds to a crisis that has unfolded across the Caribbean a significant decline in coral reefs driven by widespread coral diseases and mounting environmental stressors.
 The initiative focuses on restoring reef health and resilience by propagating and transplanting resilient Acropora species back into degraded reef areas.
+As of 2026, this program has out-planted a total of 407 coral fragments to the reef, including 124 Staghorn coral fragments and 81 Elkhorn coral fragments in Roatan, alongside 202 Staghorn coral fragments in the Utila reef, demonstrating a strong commitment to long-term reef recovery and building local capacity for sustainable marine conservation.

 The program has three specific objectives: increasing live coral coverage, enhancing genetic diversity through the careful selection of healthy donor colonies, and strengthening reef resilience to disease and climate impacts.
 Through this work, BICA aims to contribute to the long-term recovery of Roatan's reef ecosystems while building local capacity for sustainable marine conservation.